walkercraig/walkercraig/_posts/2021/2021-04-14-podcast-chicago-journal-trailer.md

 ---
 layout: post
 tag: [ Listen ]
 title: Chicago Journal Podcast.
-Trailer.
+Teaser.
 ---

-<p>This is the trailer for the new Chicago Journal Podcast.<br><br/>
+<p>This is the teaser for the new Chicago Journal Podcast.<br><br/>

 The Chicago Journal is a general interest, digital publication focused on the political and cultural issues of the city of Chicago and the surrounding metro area.</p>